Here at ShoutMeLoud, I often talk about web-hosting, as this is the first thing which you need to create a new WordPress blog.

 Managed WordPress Hosting takes care of every inch of server optimization for hosting a WordPress blog/website.
 Their technical teams are trained to manage WordPress servers, and the best part is, these teams know the in’s and out’s of WordPress blogs.

-So when you are talking to their customer support for any issues, you will often times be getting an instant solution.
+So when you are talking to their customer support for any issues, you will be getting an instant solution.

 Many Managed WordPress Hosting companies offer server-level caching & CDN, so you don’t need to rely on WordPress cache plugins to keep your server well-optimized.
 This will allow your site to be served faster and there will be no hosting related technical hassles for you to deal with.